In Febuary 1990 the KLF released their ambient house concept album Chill Out, an aural retelling of a fictional trip through the American deep south.

 Apparently recorded without edits in one single take, the whole album was attempted several times – if a mistake was made, they started again.

-JC: There’s no edits on it.
-Quite a few times we’d get near the end and make a mistake and so we’d have to go all the way back to the beginning and set it all up again.Bill Drummond & Jimmy Cauty (Record Collector, Apr 1991)
+JC: There are no edits on it, and quite a few times we’d get near the end and make a mistake, and so we’d have to go all the way back to the beginning again and set it all up from scratch.
+It was like spinning plates (laughs).
+We used two DAT players, a record player, a couple of cassette players and a 12-track, feeding through a mixer and back to a DAT.

 Apart from the music itself Chill Out is probably best known for its iconic sheep-in-the-countryside artwork.
 According to Bill this was a reminiscence to another iconic record sleeve, namely Pink Floyd’s Atom Heart Mother, and how for The KLF it captured the post-rave atmosphere.